Mavin Records: Wande Coal and IP theft controversy

 Reports about Wande Coal's departure surfaced after he released and promoted the single "Kilaju" without the support of Mavin Records.
-On 5 November 2013, Wande Coal released a song titled "Baby Face" and said Shizzi produced it for him.
+On 5 November 2013, Wande Coal released the single "Baby Face" and said Shizzi produced it for him.
 Subsequently, Don Jazzy went on Twitter and accused Coal of intellectual property theft.
 He uploaded a studio demo of "Baby Face," which was supposedly recorded the previous year.
 Wande Coal tweeted several times, debunking Jazzy's allegations.
 He also tweeted a link to the "original" studio version of the song.
 Entertainment lawyer Demilade Olaosun spoke to Premium Times newspaper about intellectual property (IP).
 He said the song is a property of Mavin Records since it was produced, arranged and voiced by an official of the label.
 The lawyer also stated that since Wande Coal's recording contract was not made available to the public, speculations cannot be made about the IP of the recording sound.
 On 7 November 2013, Mavin Records sent out a press release officially announcing Wande Coal's departure.
 The press release came shortly after the Twitter feud between Don Jazzy and Wande Coal.

-Iyanya, Reekado Banks and Tiwa Savage
+Iyanya, Reekado Banks, Tiwa Savage, and D'Prince

 In a radio interview with Beat FM in February 2018, Iyanya announced his exit from Mavin Records, saying, "I'm now signed to Temple Music, but I'm a Mavin for life.
 It was not a beef.
 I was there, and it was time to move on".
-On 7 December 2018, Reekado Banks announced his departure from Mavin Records after 5 years and launching of his independent outfit banks music on Instagram.
+On 7 December 2018, Reekado Banks announced his departure from Mavin Records; he also launched Banks Music, his independent outfit, on Instagram.
 In May 2019, Universal Music Group announced the signing of Tiwa Savage.
-During said announcement, it was revealed that Savage left Mavin Records.
+During the announcement, it was revealed that Savage left Mavin Records.
 Don Jazzy congratulated Savage on her UMG signing and said she will forever be remembered at Mavin.
+On 9 May 2020, Guardian Life Magazine reported that D'Prince exited Mavin Records following the expiration of his eight-year contract; he ended up establishing Jonzing World.
+In an interview with Ifeanyi Ibeh on Twitter, he said, "My record deal with Mavin Records ended on 8 May 2020, and it has been an amazing 16 years under my brother Don Jazzy".